bugsink/monofy/README.md

 CMD ["monofy", "child-command-1", "--param-for-1", "|||", "child-command-2", "--param-for-2"]
 ```

+### Rationale

+Running multiple processes in a single Docker container is often discouraged.
+However, when processes are closely connected and need to work together, this
+approach can simplify deployment and maintenance.

+This script provides a Python-based solution to manage such processes efficiently
+within a single container, without adding unnecessary complexity.
+[Read more about
+why this is a great idea](https://www.bugsink.com/multi-process-docker-images/)

 ### Features

 * **Unified Process Management**: Starts and manages multiple processes as children